DylanLawless/SARS-CoV-2-VOC.github.io/_site/notes.md

 # Notes
+## Combining vaccines

+Pre-liminary data on [Comparing Heterologous And Homologous Prime-Boost Schedules with An Adenoviral Vectored and mRNA COVID-19 Vaccine](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3874014), suggests that a combination of vaccines could have increased benefit.
+I would be surprised if this didn't turn out to be an anecdotal, false positive.
+However, if it were true, it would be very interesting to dig into the mechanism to understand if the cause is due to differences in epitope recognition or due to a response based on the delivery method.
+The main differences in vaccine genetic coding sequence and delivery are:

+* BNT162b2 (Pfizer/BioNTech)
+	- Genetics: p.(Lys986_Val987delinsProPro) - stabilizing x2 (PP)
+	- Delivery: Lipid-nanoparticle

+* AZD1222 (AstraZeneca)
+	- Genetics: Unmodified S protein, ref MN908947
+	- Delivery: Adenovirus vector (ChAdOx1).

+Basically, several combinations of difference vaccines would also give you the same key features.
+So if true (which I don't buy at the moment), we could use other vaccine combinations to produce this effect.
+If this paper, and other like it produce more evidence we will do a review.

 ## Website deployment
 The site redeployed under lawlessgenomics.com as a project using a second custom domain name.
 The site is built using the git repo